Punosie/Punosie/README.md

 # Hi there! 👋 I'm Shubhankar Kaushik

-🚀 A passionate 3rd-year B.Tech student exploring the exciting world of technology and coding.
+🚀 A B.Tech student exploring the exciting world of technology and coding.

 [My Website](https://punosie.vercel.app/)